 Below are four benefits of doing diamond push ups.

 1. Diamond Push Ups Require No Equipment

-As diamond push ups are a bodyweight exercise performed on the ground, they require no equipment.
+As the diamond push-up is a bodyweight exercise performed on the ground, it requires no equipment.

-This means they are a great option for those that train at home, in lesser-equipped gyms, or even gyms that just get too busy while you’re waiting for your favorite pressing machine on chest and triceps day.
+This makes it a great option for those that train at home, in lesser-equipped gyms, or even gyms that just get too busy while you’re waiting for your favorite pressing machine on chest and triceps day.

-This also means they are quick to perform, as they require no setting up of machines or equipment or even waiting for these to be available.
+It is also quick to perform, as it requires no setting up machines or equipment or even waiting for these to be available.

-Diamond push ups allow free movement of the shoulders, which can make them more comfortable for those with pre-existing issues.
+Diamond push-ups allow free movement of the shoulders, making them more comfortable for those with pre-existing issues.

 Rather than being locked in place against a bench, the shoulders can move throughout the range of motion to maintain a comfortable and stable position.

 3. Diamond Push Ups Are Safe To Take To Failure

 If possible, it’s great to include both diamond push-ups and bench presses in your workout for variety.
 Unlike a barbell bench press or dumbbell bench presses, diamond push-ups are safe to take to failure.